The Cure (TV series)

-The Cure is a 2018 Philippine television drama thriller series broadcast by GMA Network.
+The Cure is a 2018 Philippine television drama science fiction series broadcast by GMA Network.
 Directed by Mark A. Reyes, it stars Jennylyn Mercado in the title role and Tom Rodriguez.
-It premiered on April 30, 2018 on the network's Telebabad line up replacing Sherlock Jr. The series concluded on July 27, 2018 with a total of 65 episodes.
-It was replaced by Victor Magtanggol on its timeslot.
+It premiered on April 30, 2018 on the network's Telebabad line up.
+The series concluded on July 27, 2018 with a total of 65 episodes.

 The series is streaming online on YouTube.

 Premise

 The life of Greg, Charity and Hope take a turn when Greg's mother is diagnosed with late-stage cancer.
 Desperate to find a treatment, Greg gets his hands on an experimental drug made by Evangeline Lazaro and gives it to his mother.
-The drug becomes the root of an infection that threatens to spread all over the city.
+The drug becomes the root of a zombie infection that threatens to spread all over the city.
 Greg, Charity, Evangeline and her son, Joshua will start to find a cure.